Load Data From S3 Buckets

 Copy the values from your AWS console into the Value section of the credential creation form.
 The credential names are recommendations; feel free to change them as needed for your workflow.
 You must, however, use the provided Variable Names for S3 to connect correctly.

 With this complete, your S3 credentials will be accessible by Saturn Cloud resources!
-You will need to restart any RStudio Server for the credentials to populate to those resources.
+You will need to restart any Jupyter Server or Dask Clusters for the credentials to populate to those resources.

 Connect to Data Via